 We have a vast selection of convenience foods available to us in supermarkets nowadays.
 These products undoubtedly save time, but if you read the label you’ll often find ingredients that you wouldn’t use in your home kitchen.
 Artificial colours, flavours and sweeteners turn up in all sorts of products.
 Plus, many foods have hidden ingredients like gluten or dairy, which can cause unpleasant symptoms in those who have food sensitivities.
 And we’ve all heard about the dangers of too much sugar.

-To avoid all these hidden nasties, create meals using fresh ingredients and whole foods.
+To avoid all these hidden nasties, out second tips is to create meals using fresh ingredients and whole foods.
 Cooking from scratch doesn’t have to be time consuming: there are plenty of tasty, healthy recipes you can whip up in under half an hour (or even less).
 For inspiration, browse recipe books or search online.
 Over time you will develop your cooking skills and add a whole range of healthy, tasty family meals to your repertoire.

 3. Eat a rainbow